magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/tenants.md

 ## What is an MCS Tenant?

-An MCS (Magnopus Cloud Services) tenant is a dedicated instance within the services backend specifically designed to segregate users and their data from others.
+A tenant is a dedicated instance within the services backend specifically designed to segregate users and their data from others.
 Each MCS tenant operates independently, ensuring that data and interactions remain isolated.

 A developer building a CSP-powered application requires their own tenant to ensures that users of their application cannot interact with users of a different CSP-powered application.

 ## Multi-Tenancy in MCS

 Multi-tenancy is an architecture where a single cloud hosted environment  and its supporting infrastructure are shared among two or more tenants at the same time.
-While each tenant's data is isolated from the other tenants, each tenant shares a single database and SaaS server with the others.
+While each tenant's data is isolated from all other tenants' data, each tenant shares a single database and SaaS server with the others.

 With MCS, this means that one environment can host multiple tenants, each with its own segregated data.